Minnesota Vikings vs. Chicago Bears NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Home and road insights

-- At home, the Vikings have one win ATS (1-2) as 3-point favorites or more.
+- The Vikings have one win ATS (1-2) as 2.5-point favorites or more at home.

-- In seven home games this season, Minnesota has gone over the total three times.
+- This year, Minnesota has hit the over in three of seven games at home.

-- In away games, Chicago is 3-5 against the spread, and 3-5 overall.
+- Chicago is 3-5 overall, and 3-5 against the spread, in away games.

-- This year, in eight away games, Chicago has gone over the total four times.
+- Chicago has gone over the total in four of eight road games this season.

 Powered by Data Skrive.